alyze-bianco/Question-Politique/README.md

 - Testing whether the *Question politique* presents a distinctive argumentative profile.
 - Building a reusable workflow for larger corpora of early modern political texts.

-## Preliminary Results

-The first results show two major temporal regimes in the corpus:

-1. A use of the recent past, especially in texts concerned with immediate political experience.
-2. A use of the distant past, especially Classical Antiquity and, in some cases, Biblical Antiquity.

-The *Question politique* appears to occupy an intermediate position.
-It combines contemporary political references with learned historical and biblical examples.
-This hybrid profile may contribute to future attribution studies, provided that the corpus is further stabilised and normalised.

-The analysis also suggests that monarchomach argumentation combines two modes of proof:

-- a cumulative logic, based on the accumulation of historical precedents;
-- an exemplary logic, in which specific cases are elevated as political models.

 ## Repository Structure